Tag: Trump

 Trump offered no citations nor did he point to any credible news report to back up his accusation, but he may have been referring to commentary on Breitbart and conservative talk radio suggesting that Obama and his administration used “police state” tactics last fall to monitor the Trump team.
 The Breitbart story, published Friday, has been circulating among Trump’s senior staff, according to a White House official who described it as a useful catalogue of the Obama administration’s activities.

 And on the basis of that he makes libelous assertions on Twitter.
-He skips intelligence briefings, and demands that what intel he does read be … Read the rest
+He skips intelligence briefings, and demands that what intel he does read be kept very short, and instead he relies on right-wing media with minimal ethical standards for his “information.”

 So…everybody around him must be thinking it’s all over, right?
 He’s too mentally unstable to have the [shudder] nuclear codes?